hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

   machine being built.
 When this value is set to true, the machine will start without a console.

+* `http_directory` (string) - Path to a directory to serve using an HTTP server.
+The files in this directory will be available over HTTP that will be requestable from the virtual machine.
+This is useful for hosting kickstart files and so on.
+By default this is "", which means no HTTP server will be started.
+The address and port of the HTTP server will be available as variables in `boot_command`.
+This is covered in more detail below.

+* `http_port_min` and `http_port_max` (integer) - These are the minimum and
+  maximum port to use for the HTTP server started to serve the `http_directory`.
+  Because Packer often runs in parallel, Packer will choose a randomly available port in this range to run the HTTP server.
+If you want to force the HTTP server to be on one port, make this minimum and maximum port the same.
+  By default the values are 8000 and 9000, respectively.

 * `import_flags` (array of strings) - Additional flags to pass to `VBoxManage import`.
 This can be used to add additional command-line flags such as `--eula-accept` to accept a EULA in the OVF.